-Truly comprehending how data is being utilized brings tremendous value to an enterprise.
-When you have the full context around how your sensitive data is consumed by whom, in what roles, at what time of day, on what day of week, in what patterns across time, you can start to understand what “normal” looks like.
-When you have this level of operational visibility, you can compare normal to abnormal and begin to drive valuable insights.
+Being able to observe data consumption and truly comprehending how data is being utilized brings tremendous value to an enterprise.
+When you have the full context around how your sensitive PII, PHI and PCI data is consumed by whom, in what roles, at what time of day, on what day of week, in what patterns across time, you can start to understand what “normal” looks like.
+When you have this level of operational data visibility, you can compare normal to abnormal and begin to drive valuable insights.
 You can create custom views and reports that show how the data is being consumed for groups across the enterprise.
 And you can start to make better decisions for your business.

 For “risk” executives – in other words, people who look at risk to the business at a high level and care about what happens to the brand – you can create visualizations that show how often data that is covered by regulatory or privacy requirements is accessed and by whom.
 For execs who have to sign privacy and compliance attestations you can tailor visualizations that give them clear information they need in order to feel confident signing their name.

 These groups may discover anomalies like DBAs looking at Social Security numbers or developers accessing customer PII.
 They can then set up more stringent governance policies to correct that access.
 They can also create purpose-based access controls based on normal usage.
 For example, they can set controls that allow access within those normal constraints, but any access outside that will be flagged and an alert sent in real-time to the Security Team

 These teams may want to look at the value the company is getting out of its data consumption.
 They will want to ensure that people who legitimately need access to data get as much as they legitimately need without any friction.
 Comprehensive observability into how the company is using data, what roles or lines of business are using what data, and how they’re using it can help data teams optimize data consumption to deliver the most value.